Electric Bikes FAQs

 How long does it take to charge an e-bike battery?Depending on battery capacity and charger output, batteries will take anywhere from 4 to 8 hours to charge.
 Li-Ion batteries take 70% of their charge in the first 1 to 2 hours.

 How much do electric bikes weigh?The average cruiser or mountain bike weighs approximately 25 pounds.
-An e-bike, with the addition of a lightweight motor, battery, controls, and wiring, typically weighs about double that amount.
-But, even at 50 pounds, the pedal assist system makes the ride seem effortless and smooth, negating the effort that would be required to manually power a heavier bike without the assistance of a motor.
+An e-bike, with the addition of a lightweight motor, battery, controls, and wiring, typically weighs about 40 pounds.
+Some newer models such as the S-Works Turbo Creo come in even as light as 27 pounds!
+But, even at 40 pounds, the pedal assist system makes the ride seem effortless and smooth, negating the effort that would be required to manually power a heavier bike without the assistance of a motor.

 Does an electric bike need to be maintained?The batteries should not be stored in extreme temperatures and if inactive, the batteries should be charged every 90 days.
 You can ride in all conditions that you would ride a bike in (but we don't recommend riding under water).